SiavashGorji/Luajit-Luarocks/README.md

 After these commands, you can close your NTCP and delete the luajit-luarocks folder (if you want).

 Finally, we need to add some variables to the Environment Variables and add the installation directory to the Windows path:
 First, add the installation directory (in our case C:\Programs\LuaJIT) to the System Path.
-You can easily do this using a regular Command Prompt (you can easily open this by pressing WindowsKey+X followed by C (or A for admin)):
+You can easily do this using a regular Command Prompt (you can easily open this by pressing WindowsKey+X followed by C (or A for admin)).
+Keep in mind that the Command Prompt sets this for the current user only.

 ```sh
 setx path "C:\Programs\LuaJIT;%path%"